pssc/ha-addon-lms/lms/DOCS.md

 ## How to use

-Navigate to the web UI via ingress or directly on port 9000 and configure.
+Navigate to the web UI via ingress or directly on port 9000 on your ha server and configure.

 ### iFrame